-- 3. If you want to edit, delete, copy an entry, select [Options]. - 4.
-Once you have found the required entry, press the to dial the number. - View Detail: To view in detail the selected name. - Delete: You can delete an entry. - Write Message: You can write a short message and a multmedia message.
-For further details, see page
+- 1. Open the Address Book menu. - 2.
+Scroll to highlight Contacts, and press the left soft key [OK]. - If you want to edit, delete, copy an entry, or to add the voice to one, select [Options]. - 4.
+Once you have found the required entry, press the \( \bigotimes \) to dial the number. - View: To view in detail the selected name. - Delete: You can delete an entry. - New Contact: You can add a new contact in the list. - New Message - Text: You can write a text message.
+For further details, see page 38.

-- Edit: You can edit the name, mobile number, home number, office number, E-mail, group and memo by press the left soft key [Select]. - Copy To Phone: You can copy an entry from SIM to Phone. - Copy To SIM: You can copy an entry from Phone to SIM - Main Number: You can select the main number out of your mobile, home or office numbers.
+- Multimedia: You can write a multimedia message.
+For further details, see page 41. - Edit: You can edit the name, mobile number, home number, office number, E-mail, group, memo and picture by press the left soft key [OK]. - Copy to Phone: You can copy an entry from SmartChip to phone. - Copy to SmartChip: You can copy an entry from Phone to SmartChip. - Set Voice Dial: You can add voice to the entry or change the voice dial. - Add Speed Dial: For further details, see page 68. - Set Primary Number: You can select the main number out of your mobile, home or office numbers.
 Choose the one that is most often used.
 The main number will be displayed first, if you set this.